Arthi-chaud/Meelo/docs/src/setup/settings.md

     - `only`: If a field is missing from the primary metadata source, will not use the other method to get it.
     - `preferred`: If a field is missing from the primary metadata source, will try to use the other method to get it.
 - `providers`: Please refer to [*Providers*](../providers)
+- `compilations`:
+  - `artists`: Optional field.
+If an album artist in this list, their albums will be considered to be compilation albums.
+  - `useID3CompTag`: If true, use iTunes' non-standard ID3 tags for compilations.

 *Note*: The provided Regular Expression uses the iTunes file architecture.